-Status Updated and approved July 2024 - Next review July 2025
+Status Updated and approved July 2025 - Next review July 2026

 Document title SAFEGUARDING CHILDREN & YOUNG PEOPLE POLICY

-Document author Gill Camina, Universal Safeguarding Solutions Ltd Updated by Jamie Lowe Fight for Peace Head of Academy, July 2024
+Document author Gill Camina, Universal Safeguarding Solutions Ltd Updated by Jamie Lowe, Fight for Peace Head of Academy, June 2025

 Policy owner Jamie Lowe Fight for Peace Head of Academy

-Date of approval / last updated July 2024
+Date of approval / last updated July 2025

 Frequency of review Annually

 Review by DSL and Executive

-Date for review June 2024
+Date for review June 2026

-Edition number V4 July 2024
+Edition number V4 July 2025

 Approved by Board of Trustees

 Does the policy require training for implementation?
-If yes, please specify type of training.
+If yes, please specify the type of training.

 Describe the cascade mechanism for communicating this policy.
-Leadership group Line managers talking points / development Staff meetings 5 things to know All staff acknowledge and confirm they have read and understood the policy (via Breathe) How will implementation be monitored?
-All staff are clear on the terms of the policy.
-Safeguarding issues dealt with agility and professionalism.
-Are there linked policies / procedures?
+Leadership group Line managers' talking points/development Staff meetings Things to know All staff acknowledge and confirm they have read and understood the policy (via Breathe) How will implementation be monitored?
+All staff are clear on the terms of the policy Safeguarding issues dealt with agility and professionalism Record-keeping has been improved Are there linked policies/procedures?
 Safeguarding Adults Policy Case Recording and Records Retention Policy Champions Code Safe Recruitment Policy Complaints Policy Equal Opportunities Policy (to be reviewed) Disciplinary Policy (to be reviewed) Protected Disclosure Policy Health and Safety Policy Social media policy (to be reviewed) IT use policy (to be reviewed) Mobile phone policy (to be reviewed)